-Activities in the LABORATORY OF THERMOFLUIDS, COMBUSTION AND ENERGY SYSTEMS focus on the fundamental relations between concurrent thermodynamic transport phenomena involved in energy conversion processes.
+Activities in the Laboratory of Thermofluids, Combustion and Energy Systems focus on the fundamental relations between concurrent thermodynamic transport phenomena involved in energy conversion processes.
 Experimental facilities and diagnostic techniques evolved in step with technological, economic and social needs.

-More recently, the lab followed the strategy of its namesake research area at IN+ and research has been oriented towards the downsizing of energy conversion systems in a variety of fields, such as rich-lean strategies and/or thermo-acoustic oscillations for low emission combustion in domestic and industrial burning systems, as well as the control and monitoring of a variety of industrial processes for optimum efficiency and emissions.
+More recently, the lab followed the strategy of its namesake research area at IN+ and research has been oriented towards the downsizing of energy conversion systems in a variety of fields, such as rich-lean strategies and/or thermo-acoustic oscillations for low emission combustion in domestic and industrial burning systems, as well as the control and monitoring of industrial processes for optimum efficiency and emissions.

 The available experimental techniques include:

-Besides the use of standard equipment, an important objective of the activities in this laboratory is to contribute to the development of tools tailored to monitor and control a variety of energy conversion processes.
+Besides the use of standard equipment, an important objective of this laboratory is to contribute to the development of tools tailored to monitor and control a variety of energy conversion processes.